Software bug: Debugging

-“a good part of the remainder of my life was going to be spent in finding errors in my own programs”.
+"a good part of the remainder of my life was going to be spent in finding errors in my own programs".

 Typically, the first step in locating a bug is to reproduce it reliably.
 If unable to reproduce the issue, a programmer cannot find the cause of the bug and therefore cannot fix it.

 Some bugs are revealed by inputs that may be difficult to reproduce.
 One cause of the Therac-25 radiation machine deaths was a bug (specifically, a race condition) that occurred only when the machine operator very rapidly entered a treatment plan; it took days of practice to become able to do this, so the bug did not manifest in testing or when the manufacturer attempted to reproduce it.
 Other bugs may stop occurring whenever the setup is augmented to help find the bug, such as running the program with a debugger; these are called heisenbugs (humorously named after the Heisenberg uncertainty principle).

 Sometimes, a bug is not an isolated flaw, but represents an error of thinking or planning on the part of the programmers.
-Often, such a logic error requires a section of the program to be overhauled or rewritten. a process known as code refactoring.
+Often, such a logic error requires a section of the program to be overhauled or rewritten.

-A code review, stepping through the code and imagining or transcribing the execution process, may often find errors without ever reproducing the bug as such.
+A code review, stepping through the code, and imagining or transcribing the execution process, may often find errors without ever reproducing the bug as such.

 A program known as a debugger can help a programmer find faulty code by examining the inner workings of a program, such as executing code line-by-line and viewing variable values.

 As an alternative to using a debugger, code may be instrumented with logic to output debug information to trace program execution and view values.
-Output is typically to console, window, log file or a hardware output, potentially driving an indicator LED.
+Output is typically to console, window, log file, or a hardware output, potentially driving an indicator LED.

 Since the 1990s, particularly following the Ariane 5 Flight 501 disaster, interest in automated aids to debugging rose, such as static code analysis by abstract interpretation.

 In an embedded system, the software is often modified to work around a hardware bug since software modifications can be cheaper and less disruptive than modifying the hardware.